Accounting for what works.

 With Clarat Benckiser Stiftung Zukunft expanded our target group for mapping of social programs for children, young people and families, to include refugees.

-In 2016 and 2017 the Foundation will been continuing our activities in four key areas:
+In 2017 the foundation will be continuing its activities in four key areas:

 With Eleven we hope to support the further expansion of research into effectiveness in the social sector; with Juvat we aim to continue promoting the “pay for success” approach, with Clarat we intend to make the support programs for refugees and their helpers, as well as welfare programs for children, young people and families in Germany, more transparent and accessible.
 With Par we hope to support projects that are as effective and efficient as possible for leading families out of existential poverty.
-For the above activities, estimated 7.5 million euros will be spent in 2016.
 The budget for 2017 will be around 9.5 million euros.

 The persons who work for Benckiser Stiftung Zukunft are mostly employed by the Social Impact Consulting GmbH (SIC).
 All of them provide their services for the Benckiser Stiftung Zukunft free of charge, some perform their duties part time.
 The team at Benckiser Stiftung Zukunft consists of six persons.
 Additional information about the team is provided here.